Lord's No. 1 Ground

 Lord's No. 1 Ground also known as Lord's was a cricket ground in Durban, South Africa.
 The ground is believed to have been located on the current site of railway tracks leading to Durban railway station.
 It hosted 4 matches of Test cricket between 1910 and 1921 with the 2nd Test in 1909/10 and the 1st and 4th Tests in 1913/14, all between South Africa and England, and the 1st Test in 1921/22 between South Africa and Australia.
 The ground was demolished in 1922.

+There were at least four cricket grounds in the Lord's parklands.
+The entire 1910–11 Currie Cup tournament was played on the Lord's No. 1, Lord's No. 3 and Lord's No. 4 grounds: 21 two-day first-class matches between 13 and 28 March 1911.

 International centuries

 Four Test centuries were scored on the ground.

 Five-wicket hauls

 Nine five-wicket hauls were taken in the four Test matches played on the ground.
 The ground no longer exists.